Are Workplace Neurodiversity Policies Doing More Harm Than Good?

 Here’s the truth: the best neurodiversity policies are not written first.
 They grow out of real changes that are already working.
 You pilot something, you see it helping, you make it standard, and then you formalise it in policy.

-If your staff can’t point to concrete ways their working lives have improved since you introduced your neurodiversity policy, it is not doing its job.
+If your staff cannot point to concrete ways their working lives have improved since you introduced your neurodiversity policy, it is not doing its job.

 A challenge for leaders and HR teams

-If you’re in a position of influence, take a hard look at your policy.
+If you are in a position of influence, take a hard look at your policy.
 Forget the branding, the bullet points, and the buzzwords.
 Would your neurodivergent employees say it has made a real difference to them?

 Because inclusion is not a document.
 It is the choices you make every single day.